 I knew that if I failed I wouldn’t regret that, but I knew that one thing I might regret is not trying

-One needs a better motivation and an even better idea before leaving his job, but one needs an undying passion to quit his job as the youngest senior Vice President at the investment firm D.E.
+One needs a better motivation and an even better idea before leaving his job, but one needs an undying passion for quitting his job as the youngest Senior Vice President at the investment firm D.E.
 Shaw investment firm which is a $4.1 billion worth company.
-The ever curious Jeff Bezos has a long-term plan to establish a human colony in space and the first step towards his ambitious plan is the Blue Origin– a Company established by Jeff focuses on private space travel.
+The ever curious Jeff Bezos has a long-term plan to establish a human colony in space, and the first step towards his ambitious plan is the Blue Origin– a Company established by Jeff focuses on private space travel.

 Jeff is a summa cum laude graduate from Princeton University with a degree in Computer Science and Electrical Engineering.
 A notorious entrepreneur famous for his anger, according to a former employee he once said “I’ am sorry, did I take my stupid pills today?’ and once he said, “If I hear that idea again, I’ am gonna have to kill myself”.

 He was born with curiosity; when he was a toddler, he dismantled his crib.
 To keep his siblings away, he designed an electric alarm, and also he turned his parent’s garage into a laboratory.
 His laugh terrifies many, and customer satisfaction is his utmost priority.